 Capacity building tools for IPPC standards

-This project aimed to strengthen the capacity of National Plant Protection Organizations (NPPOs) in developing countries by providing them the internationally accepted technical resources to comprehend and implement International Standards on Phytosanitary Measures (ISPMs).
-These resources are key components of national phytosanitary systems covering core plant health areas such as import verification, export certification, pest surveillance and diagnostics, and pest risk analysis.
-Improving the capacity in those areas helps to maintain and fortify access to external markets and support national import and export certification programmes.
+This project developed technical resources with the aim to improve implementation of International Standards on Phytosanitary Measures (ISPMs) by National Plant Protection Organizations (NPPOs) in developing countries.
+These resources covered the core areas of national plant health systems such as import verification, export certification, pest surveillance and diagnostics and pest risk analysis.
+Improving the institutional capacity in these areas helps to maintain and expand the access to international markets and support national import and export certification programmes.

-An information session on this project and its outputs was organized by the IPPC Secretariat in March 2017 (on the margins of the WTO SPS Committee).
+The IPPC Secretariat organized an information session on this project and its outputs in March 2017 (in the margins of the WTO SPS Committee).

-Management challenges such as lack of trained personnel, information systems, and operational procedures to perform the tasks required of a national plant protection organization (NPPO) are principal weaknesses of developing country implementation of the International Plant Protection Convention (IPPC).
-This leads to weak phytosanitary systems that are unable to effectively protect domestic agriculture and plant resources from pests and diseases.
-This project takes the first step to establish a set of globally relevant resources to support implementation of core functions of NPPOs.
-More specifically, these resources include manuals, Standard Operating Procedures (SOPs) and training kits outlining the processes and procedures for implementation of ISPMs.
-They are technically compatible with the SPS framework and adaptable to national-level needs.
+NPPOs in developing countries face many challenges such as lack of trained staff, weak information systems and operational procedures.
+These gaps lead to weak phytosanitary systems, which are unable to effectively protect plant resources from pests and diseases.
+The project took a first step to address this gap by establishing a set of globally relevant resources to strengthen core functions of NPPOs.
+More specifically, these resources include manuals, Standard Operating Procedures and training kits outlining the processes and procedures for implementation of ISPMs.

 Raised awareness on plant protection